 Q. Who is considered a homeowner?
 A. In general, a person whose name appears on the deed, a purchaser under a land contract, a person with a life estate, or a person with control under a revocable living trust.

 Q. How much will my taxes reduce by the Homestead Exemption?
 A. The exemption is based upon a reduction of $25,000 in the “true value” appraisal of the home, depending upon the tax rate in your district.That would normally result in a savings of $250 to $400 per year ($125 to $200 per half) in AuglaizeCounty.

 Q. How do I apply for the Homestead Exemption?
-A. For “Age 65 and Older” applicants and for “Disability” applicants, you need to file a “Homestead Exemption Application” (Form #DTE105A) available from the CountyAuditor or on this website by clicking forms.
-For “Disability” applicants only, you also need to file a “Certificate of Disability” (Form DTE #105E) also available from the CountyAuditor.
+A. For “Age 65 and Older” applicants and for “Disability” applicants, you need to file a “Homestead Exemption Application” (Form #DTE105A).
+For “Disability” applicants only, you also need to file a “Certificate of Disability” (Form DTE #105E).
+Both of these forms can be found here.